grafeas/kritis/tutorial.md

 First [Install Kritis](install.md) to your cluster.

-Configure gcloud to point to the correct project before continuing.
-If you do not recall the name, use `gcloud projects list`:
+First, configure gcloud to point to the correct project.
+You may use  `gcloud projects list` to see a list of your projects.

 ```shell
 gcloud config set project <project ID>